walle89/SwedbankJson/INSTALL.md

 Each method have it's benefits and limitations.

 Information about and instructions for implementation can be read in [authentication.md](docs/authentication.md).

+## What is cache used for?
+What is App data?
+App data is needed in order use Swedbank's Mobile Apps API and it's by default fetched from a remote file.
+For more information, read the [App Data documentation](docs/appdata.md).

 ## Bank statements